How To Take What You Have In Your Home And Improve It.

 Install A Solar Battery

-A solar battery means you can take any excess energy that your roof’s solar panels have created and store it for another time – nothing gets wasted, and on those days when the solar panels aren’t seeing too much sun, you can still use its energy to power your home and not have to resort to standard electricity which costs more and is bad for the planet.
+A solar battery means you can take any excess energy that your roof’s solar panels have created and store it for another time – nothing gets wasted.
+On those days when the solar panels aren’t seeing too much sun, you can still use its energy to power your home and not have to resort to standard electricity which costs more and is bad for the planet.

 Boost Your Curb Appeal

 You could paint your front door, add some potted plants along the pathways, jet wash the driveway, paint the fence, and upgrade your door numbers to something that looks much nicer.
+You could also do some concrete repair to get rid of any cracks in pavements or walls.
 These are just a few suggestions; there are loads more to consider.
-When you improve the curb appeal of your home, you’ll feel happy just walking inside, and that’s definitely a bonus.
+When you improve the curb appeal of your home, you’ll feel happy just walking inside, and that’s a bonus.